 Typically, in the first month of the year, many contractors with expensive high-end construction software are re-examining if QuickBooks for Contractors is all they need and if switching over to it makes sense.

 I chat with Contractors every day.
 You tell me your stories - about your challenges in running a business, keeping up with the bookwork, estimating and bidding jobs, doing the work and collections from clients, and having or not having employees and paying their taxes.

 The first thing we ask is which of The Four Types of Contractors best describes your company?

-We started using QuickBooks when it was first released in DOS version in the early 1990s and had been raving fans of it ever since.
-It's had problems and growing pains; however, Intuit, the parent company of QuickBooks, is good about finding and fixing the issues as evidenced by the number of contractors using it compared to their competitors.
+We started using QuickBooks when it was first released in the DOS version in the early 1990s and had been raving fans of it ever since.
+It's had problems and growing pains; however, Intuit, the parent company of QuickBooks, is right about finding and fixing the issues as evidenced by the number of contractors using it compared to their competitors.